wesley-trust/wesleytrust-com/_posts/2021-04-07-graph-api-locations-config.md

   - config
 excerpt: "For the Azure AD Conditional Access policies, I'll be defining named locations, that can be targeted within the policies..."
 ---
-Within GitHub, I've created the [GraphAPIConfig][GraphAPIConfig] repo, which contains a set of baseline recommended configurations for the Graph API. _This is set up as a template, so you can duplicate this and modify as appropriate.
+This post continues the coverage of the [GraphAPIConfig][GraphAPIConfig] repo, which contains a set of baseline recommended configurations for the Graph API. _This is set up as a template, so you can duplicate this and modify as appropriate.
 Please always grab the latest versions from GitHub._

 For the Azure AD Conditional Access policies, I'll be defining named locations, that can be targeted within the policies.
 So for example, Azure AD sign-ins could be restricted to regions that typically users would be expected to sign-in from, lowering the chance of unexpected sign-in events (that could be malicious).

 It's important to remember, that a location policy, such as this, could be expected to be quite broad, as users could be legitimately signing-in from multiple locations, or have their location not be identified (such as if via IPv6).

-So it's important to combine policies such as MFA protection for administrators, for administrative actions, or sign-in or user risk to also reduce malicious actions.
+So it's important to combine policies such as MFA protection for administrators, for administrative actions, or sign-in or user risk to also reduce malicious sign-in events.

-The countries and regions are defined with their two-letter format specified by ISO 3166-2.
+_Within Azure AD, the countries and regions are defined with their two-letter format specified by ISO 3166-2._

 I've created the below definitions which have been useful for me, with common trade and travel areas:
 - British Isles Common Travel Area, IPv6 and Unknown